Trekking is often confused for a hike or a leisurely walk through the woods. But this couldn’t be further from the truth. What is trekking?

 Trekking is the process of walking long distances ranging from a few days to over a week.
 Often traveling on paths that are not established and exploring less-traveled areas of the world.
 Carrying everything you need for the trip in your backpack.

 Trekking is a tough journey, but many people describe it as life-changing and eye-opening.
-Let’s dive in deeper to see why and if it’s right for you!
+So let’s dive in deeper to see why and if it’s right for you!

 What Is Trekking?

-Trekking is the exploration of the unspoiled, untouched wilderness during a long walk that takes you through the vast scenery of a specified location.
+Trekking is exploring the unspoiled, untouched wilderness during a long walk that takes you through the vast scenery of a specified location.